roushan5mishra/mySpeech/README.md

-# Learning to use Speechrecognition module of Python
+# Learning to use SpeechRecognition module of Python